r-gregmisc/gtools/cran-comments.md

 >    File ‘gtools/R/unByteCode.R’:
 >      unlockBinding(name, env = env)

-This file provides three functions:
-# nByteCode(fun)
-# assignEdgewise(name, env, value)
-# unByteCodeAssign(fun)
+This use of `unlockBinding` is key to the functions provided by this file:

-The purpose of these functions is to allow a byte coded function to be converted back into a fully interpreted function as a temporary work around for issues in byte-code interpretation.
+`unByteCode(fun)`, `assignEdgewise(name, env, value)`, and `unByteCodeAssign(fun)` whose purpose is to allow a byte coded function to be converted back into a fully interpreted function as a temporary work around for issues in byte-code interpretation.
 This requires the use of `unlockBinding` and has been part of the gtools package for a number of years.